Table of Contents

 Heat Therapy for Muscle Soreness

 While gentle movements like light stretching, walking, etc., help drive the discomfort of sore muscles away, it is even better to opt for heat therapy for fast and effective relief.
 Be it local tightness, widespread pain, or whole-body soreness, applying heat for a reasonable amount of time can take all the discomfort away.
-You can make use of a small heated gel pack, a large heating pad, a steamed towel, a heat wrap, or even a hot water bottle for sore muscles.
-Otherwise, take a warm bath or sauna to treat full body stiffness.
-Thermotherapy or professional heat therapy treatment (heat from an ultrasound) is also quite popular for this purpose.
+You can use a small heated gel pack, a large heating pad, a steamed towel, a heat wrap, or even a hot water bottle for sore muscles.
+Otherwise, take a warm bath or sauna to treat whole-body stiffness.
+Thermotherapy or professional heat therapy treatment (heat from an ultrasound) is also quite popular.

 Heat therapy can be of two types: Conducted Heat Therapy (dry heat) and Convection Heat Therapy (moist heat).
 Dry heat (dry heating packs, heating pads, and saunas) takes more time to apply while moist heat (moist heating packs, steamed towel, and hot baths) takes less time.